 I generally take one or two Uber rides per month.
 I rarely have to pay anything out of pocket because of these credits.
 (The traffic patterns where I live make this doable.
 In my previous location, this benefit paid for about half of one

 Elite Status at Hotels

 AMEX Platinum comes with gold status at Hilton and Starwood Hotels.
-(With the current merger between Starwood and Marriot, you’ll now receive gold status at Marriot as well.)
+(With the current merger between Starwood and Marriott, you’ll now receive gold status at Marriott as well.)
 You’ll obtain this status regardless of how many nights you spend at these hotels.

 This is an excellent perk.
 It generally comes with free room upgrades, if available, early and late check-ins/check-outs, and a variety of other benefits.
 I have found the flexibility the status provides helpful.

 Remember, AMEX Platinum is free for military personnel.
 So, this status is free as well.